 Audiologist Dr Harriet Crook (Royal Hallamshire Hospital) is collaborator on project on emotion perception in speech and music in hearing impaired listeners (Metcalfe, PhD project)

-Arts in Health (Royal Hallamshire Hospital) is collaborator on projects related to applications of music for revalidation and wellbeing (Mapping music for wellbeing, and hearing loss project)
+Arts in Health (Sheffield Teaching Hospitals) is collaborator on projects related to applications of music for revalidation and wellbeing (Mapping music for wellbeing, Music & hearing loss, VoiceWorks)

 Overseas partners are involved in GCRF funded projects (Social impacts of music-making, Colombia; Music & Families, Mexico).